JeffGiroux/f5_terraform/Azure/Standalone/README.md

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 In addition, the [Application Security Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) can be enabled to provide F5's L4/L7 security features for web application firewall (WAF) and bot protection.

-Terraform is beneficial as it allows composing resources a bit differently to account for dependencies into Immutable/Mutable elements.
-For example, mutable includes items you would typically frequently change/mutate, such as traditional configs on the BIG-IP.
-Once the template is deployed, there are certain resources (network infrastructure) that are fixed while others (BIG-IP VMs and configurations) can be changed.

-**Networking Stack Type:** This solution deploys into an *EXISTING* networking stack.
-You are required to have existing VPC networks, firewall rules, and proper routing.
-Refer to the [Prerequisites](#prerequisites)
+The BIG-IP's configuration, now defined in a single convenient YAML or JSON [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) configuration file, leverages [F5 Automation Tool Chain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations which are easier to author, validate and maintain as code.
+For instance, if you need to change the configuration on the BIG-IPs in the deployment, you update the instance model by passing a new config file (which references the updated Automation Toolchain declarations) via template's runtimeConfig input parameter.
+New instances will be deployed with the updated configurations.

 ## Prerequisites

 - ***Important***: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - This template requires one or more service accounts for the BIG-IP instance to perform various tasks:
-  - Azure Key Vault secrets - requires (TBD...not tested yet)
+  - Azure Key Vault secrets - requires identity based role [Provide Access to Key Vaults](https://docs.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli))
     - Performed by VM instance during onboarding to retrieve passwords and private keys
   - Backend pool service discovery - requires "Reader"
     - Performed by F5 Application Services AS3
   - Permissions will depend on the objects you are creating
   - ***Note***: Make sure to [practice least privilege](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#lower-exposure-of-privileged-accounts)
+- Passwords and secrets can be located in [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).
+  - Set *az_key_vault_authentication* to 'true'
+  - Set *azure_secret_rg* to the Azure Resource Group containg the Key Vault
+  - Set *azure_keyvault_name* to the Azure Key Vault name
+  - If *az_key_vault_authentication* is 'true', then 'f5_password' should be the Key Vault secret name.
+The secret needs to contain ONLY the password as plain text.
-- This template deploys into an existing network
+- This templates deploys into an *EXISTING* networking stack.
+You are required to have an existing VNet, subnets, and security groups.
   - You must have a VNET with three (3) subnets: management, external, internal
   - Firewall rules are required to pass traffic to the application
     - BIG-IP will require tcp/22 and tcp/443 on the mgmt network
     - Application access will require tcp/80 and tcp/443 on the external network
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started.
 - If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
 For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)
+- You must accept the the legal terms of the F5 BIG-IP image in the Azure marketplace (see [az vm image accept-terms](https://docs.microsoft.com/en-us/cli/azure/vm/image?view=azure-cli-latest#az-vm-image-accept-terms))
+  - example = *az vm image accept-terms --urn f5-networks:f5-big-ip-best:f5-big-best-plus-hourly-200mbps:16.1.301000*

 ## Important Configuration Notes

 - Variables are configured in variables.tf
-- Sensitive variables like Azure Subscription and Service Principal are configured in terraform.tfvars
+- Sensitive variables like Azure SSH keys are configured in terraform.tfvars or Azure Key Vault
-  - ***Note***: Passwords and secrets will be moved to Azure Key Vault in the future
+  - ***Note***: Other items like BIG-IP password can be stored in Azure Key Vault.
+Refer to the [Prerequisites](#prerequisites).
-  - (TBD) The BIG-IP instance will query Azure Metadata API to retrieve the service account's token for authentication
+  - The BIG-IP instance will query Azure Metadata API to retrieve the service account's token for authentication
-  - (TBD) The BIG-IP instance will then use the secret name and the service account's token to query Azure Metadata API and dynamically retrieve the password for device onboarding
+  - The BIG-IP instance will then use the secret name and the service account's token to query Azure Metadata API and dynamically retrieve the password for device onboarding
 - This template uses BIG-IP Runtime Init for the initial configuration.
 As part of the onboarding script, it will download the F5 Toolchain RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to [F5 Beacon](https://f5.com/beacon-get-started), Azure Log Analytics, or many other consumers.
 - Files
   - bigip.tf - resources for BIG-IP, NICs, public IPs